Print

 Notes

-How to store: Store Swedish meatballs in an airtight container and place in the refrigerator for up to 3 days.
-To reheat, simply reheat in a shallow saucepan on the stove over medium-low heat until warmed through (or in the microwave).
-You may need to add a little water if the sauce thickened up too much in the refrigerator.
+How to reheat: Simply reheat in a shallow saucepan on the stove over medium-low heat until warmed through (or in the microwave).
+You may need to add a splash of water, broth, or cream if the sauce thickened up too much in the fridge.

 • Prep Time: 10 minutes